 At GraphicSchedule we empower teams to see the big picture, communicate more effectively, and deliver winning projects.

 Ron had been using 1-page linear schedules to communicate schedule understanding since the early 1990s, so he tasked James with creating one to illustrate the contractor’s Primavera P6 schedule.
-At this time their options were: (a) drawing the linear schedule by hand and then redrawing it whenever the schedule changed, or (b) purchasing sophisticated software with a 400-page user manual, a steep learning curve, and an even steeper price tag.
+At this time their options were: (a) draw the linear schedule by hand and then redraw it whenever the schedule changed, or (b) purchase sophisticated software with a 400-page user manual, a steep learning curve, and an even steeper price tag.
 Then they had an idea:

 “What if we plot our entire project on an Excel chart where X=time and Y=location, then link that chart to the contractor’s schedule data for easy updates whenever things change?“

 The use of an Excel chart worked beautifully, and this linear schedule quickly became the team’s most-valuable project management tool.
 Monthly updates were generated in minutes, and the printouts became a fixture in cubicles and conference rooms everywhere – for designers, contractors, and construction managers alike.

 Over the next few years James and Ron continued to refine their approach, and in 2015 they founded GraphicSchedule to develop an easy-to-use Excel application that the entire industry could benefit from.

 As for the project, the Blue Plains Tunnel was completed successfully and received several awards, including Project of the Year from Engineering News Record.
 This achievement was due in large part to a proactive owner working collaboratively with world class designers and contractors towards a common goal.
 We like to think that the linear schedule also played a small role in helping the team get to the finish line. 😉